Baby Corn Salad with Crispy Parsnip & Horseradish Dressing

 Time: It takes just a little over half an hour as the parsnip ribbons take time to crisp up.
 Otherwise, the rest of the recipe is quick to whip up, which you can do while the parsnips are baking away.

-- Capsicum: This will give added crunch, while the orange gives it some colour.
+Capsicum/Bell Pepper: This will give added crunch, while the orange or yellow gives it some colour.
 Fresh and raw, it adds to the simplicity of the recipe.

 Variations and Substitutions